tomhrr/cosh/doc/all.md

  - `ip.to-string`: Takes an IP object and returns its stringification.
    The prefix length will be omitted if the object is for a single address.
+ - `ip.to-prefixes`: Takes an IP object and returns the a list comprising the prefixes (as strings) that make up the object.

 ### Miscellaneous functions